DennisKubitza/Lab-DBDA-RDF-Kernels-for-Spark/README.md

 # Lab-DBDA-RDF-Kernels-for-Spark

 ## Description
 Implementation of methods for computing kernel functions for intersection graphs and intersection trees.
-Designed to process RDF data packed in Spark Resilient Distributed Datasets.Based on and requires [SANSA-Stack](https://github.com/SANSA-Stack/) for operating.
+Designed to process RDF data packed in Spark Resilient Distributed Datasets.
+Based on ideas described in [this beautiful publication](https://link.springer.com/content/pdf/10.1007%2F978-3-642-30284-8_16.pdf).
+Built on and requires [SANSA-Stack](https://github.com/SANSA-Stack/) for operating.

 ## Available methods and their usage